rails/rails/guides/source/testing.md

 In the `test_should_get_index` test, Rails simulates a request on the action called `index`, making sure the request was successful and also ensuring that the right response body has been generated.

-The `get` method kicks off the web request and populates the results into the response.
+The `get` method kicks off the web request and populates the results into the `@response`.
 It accepts 4 arguments:

 * The action of the controller you are requesting.
   This can be in the form of a string or a route (i.e. `articles_url`).